kubekj/kubekj/README.md

 - 👋 Hi, I’m @kubekj
-- 👀 I’m keen on developing web apps, most of my projects were done with .NET
+- 👀 I’m keen on developing web apps, mostly in asp.net but always open to various technologies
-- 🌱 Currently learning ML and polishing my understanding of the basics around it
+- 🌱 Currently studying AI and polishing my skills within that field
-- 💞️ I’m looking to collaborate on what you offer :)
+- 💞️ I’m always open to collaborate and create value
 - 📫 How to reach me - kuba.jedraszka@gmail.com

 <!---